-Cheiron reviewed the actuarial assumptions used in each of the six systems' actuarial valuations for the year ended June 30, 2018, and concluded that they generally were reasonable.
-Cheiron did not recommend any additional changes to the assumptions used in the June 30, 2018 actuarial valuations.
+Cheiron reviewed the actuarial assumptions used in each of the six systems' actuarial valuations for the year ended June 30, 2019, and concluded that they generally were reasonable.
+Cheiron did not recommend any changes to the assumptions used in the June 30, 2019 actuarial valuations.

-Cheiron did recommend additional disclosures for the 2018 valuations and also recommended changes for future valuations.
+Cheiron did recommend additional disclosures for the 2019 valuations and also recommended changes for future valuations.
 The systems' responses to Cheiron's preliminary reports can be found in Appendix C of this report.

 Exhibit 1-1 summarizes the recommendations made to the retirement systems.
-At the end of each of the reports located in Chapters Two through Seven is a chart summarizing the status of recommendations made by the State Actuary in last year's 2017 report.
-This year's report contains 26 recommendations compared to 33 recommendations made in last year's report.
+At the end of each of the reports located in Chapters Two through Seven is a chart summarizing the status of recommendations made by the State Actuary in last year's 2018 report.
+This year's report contains 31 recommendations compared to 26 recommendations made in last year's report.

-Exhibit 1-1 RECOMMENDATIONS TO THE RETIREMENT SYSTEMS Recommendations TRS SURS SERS JRS GARS CTPF • Recommended Changes to Actuarial Assumptions used in the 20 18 Actua rial Valua tions: Cheiron reviewed the actuarial assumptions and concluded that have any recommended changes to assumptions this year. at they we re reason able.
-Cons sequently , Cheiron o did not Recommended Additional Disclosures for the 2018 Actua arial Valu ations: Expand/include stress testing of the System within the valuation report X Х Х Х Х Add an explanation of the primary sources of the \$983 million experience loss that is currently unexplained Х Include a more detailed explanation of how the new entrant assumption was developed and how the assumed salaries for new entrants change from year to year X Disclose the difference between the total normal cost disclosed in two different places in the valuation report Х Recommended Changes for Future Actuarial Valuations: Annually review the economic assumptions (interest rate and inflation rate) and adjust assumptions accordingly Х Х Х Х Х Х Consider reducing the salary increase assumption in future valuations or provide additional analysis to support the increased assumption X Provide additional information about the population used in the projection such as the average age and service of the population each year х Continue to monitor the two assumption changes not adopted by the Board based on the Chicago Public Schools' request Х Other Recommendations: Periodically retain the services of an independent actuary to conduct a full scope actuarial audit in which the results of the valuation are fully replicated х Х Х Change the funding method to fully fund plan benefits and discontinue the systematic underfunding of the system Х Х Х Х Х Treat the federal funds contributions in the same manner as other School District contributions when calculating the FY 2020 State contribution rate х Source: OAG summary of Cheiron's preliminary reports to the e six retire ement sys tems. •
+Exhibit 1-1 RECOMMENDATIONS TO THE RETIREMENT SYSTEMS Recommendations TRS SURS SERS JRS GARS CTPF Recommended Changes to Actuarial Assumptions used in the 20 19 Actua rial Valua tions: Cheiron reviewed the actuarial assumptions and concluded that have any recommended changes to assumptions this year. at they we re reason able.
+Cons sequently , Cheiron o did not Recommended Additional Disclosures for the 2019 Actua arial Valu ations: Expand/include stress testing of the System within the valuation report Х Х Х Х Х Include a more detailed explanation of how the new entrant assumption was developed and how the assumed salaries for new entrants change from year to year Х Add a recommendation that an additional risk assessment be performed and included in the valuation report х Expand the description of the mortality assumption in the valuation report Х Recommended Changes for Future Actuarial Valuations: Annually review the economic assumptions (interest rate and inflation rate) and adjust assumptions accordingly Х Х Х Х Х Х Improve the risk section of the valuation report to better comply with the requirements of ASOP 51 Х Х Х Х Х Consider reducing the salary increase assumption in future valuations or provide additional analysis to support the increased assumption Х Provide additional information about the population used in the projection such as the average age and service of the population each year X Provide additional explanation and justification for methods used to develop the mortality assumptions Х Include stress testing of the System within the valuation report Х Other Recommendations: Periodically retain the services of an independent actuary to conduct a full scope actuarial audit in which the results of the valuation are fully replicated Х Х Х Change the funding method to fully fund plan benefits and discontinue the systematic underfunding of the system Х Х Х Х Х Source: OAG summary of Cheiron's preliminary reports to the e six retire ement sys tems.